joe-crick/yal-log/README.md

 | isConsole | boolean      |    Whether yal should attach to the console methods. |
 | logProvider | function      |  Override the default log provider.  |

+####Dependencies
+Yal is grateful for the assistance of:

+ - moment, and
+ - lodash

 ## License

 MIT © [Joe Crick](http://www.josephcrick.com)